Fed orders another super-sized interest rate hike as it battles stubborn inflation

 The central bank raised its benchmark interest rate by 0.75 percentage points Wednesday, matching hikes in June and July.
 The Fed has been boosting borrowing costs at the fastest pace in decades.
 But so far, its actions have done little to curb the rapid run-up in prices.

 The annual inflation rate in August was 8.3% — down only slightly from the month before.
-While the price of gasoline has dropped sharply from its record high in June, and used cars and airline tickets have gotten somewhat cheaper, other costs continue to climb, including essentials such as rent, groceries and electricity.
+While the price of gasoline has dropped sharply from its record high in June, and used cars and airline tickets have gotten somewhat cheaper, other costs — including rent, groceries and electricity — continue to climb.

+"My colleagues and I are acutely aware that high inflation imposes significant hardship as it erodes purchasing power," Fed chairman Jerome Powell told reporters, "especially for those least able to meet the higher cost of essentials."

 Sending a 'tough love' message on interest rates